agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 engaged in more interventions of this type.

-**re-write Claim**: There were huge Life expectancy increases in China, Indonesia, Vietnam, Singapore, South Korea and Hong Kong
+**re-write Claim**: There were huge Life expectancy increases in China, Indonesia, Vietnam, Singapore, South Korea and Hong Kong.

 **re-write Claim**: Life expectancy gains are greater than 20 years from 1950 to now.